wangziqi2013/wangziqi2013.github.io/_posts/2021-06-18-ligra-plus-plus.markdown

 as a bitmap of |V| bits, in which each bit represents one vertex.
 A sparse vertex subset is simply an unordered list of vertex numbers, the size of which is linearly proportional to the number of nodes in the set.

+Ligra supports two graph bulk operations.
+The first is vertex map, which applies a given function F to each vertex in a vertex subset, and returns another subset containing nodes for which the function F returns true.
+The function F can potentially alter the vertices.